JaequazaTube/ceg2350f25/Lab02.md

 ## Citations
 GeeksforGeeks/Linux Handbook - Listed set Linux commands for file and directory permissions Copilot - Answered somewhat straightforward questions and directed me to other sites, mainly assisting with seeking out basic definitions of specific commands.
+ChatGPT - Fed prompts for more detailed answers like "What is sudo in Linux" and "Summarize what Ubuntu is in Linux"